Play ideas for little ones on New Year’s Eve??? Ha! Maybe during the afternoon…

 - Look back through the photos from this past year and practice naming the people who were a special part of your little one’s life “hi mommy,” “hi daddy,” and also practice their own name!
 Blow kisses, name favorite toys and foods, wonder aloud who that person in the picture could be “hmmm” and give your little one an opportunity to help you remember.
 Pretending not to know the names of things is one of my favorite strategies for speech and language development.
 If you have more than one child and accidentally use the wrong name, your older child will be quick to let you know – kids LOVE to correct their parents!

-When the New Year’s celebration is over, make a resolution to get more sleep in 2018.
+When the New Year’s celebration is over, make a resolution to get more sleep next year.
 Oh, maybe that’s just mine.

 Be sure to like and follow me on Facebook!